Crosby Service Leadership Scholarship

-Cherie Crosby, Ph.D., is the Dean and Director of Academic Support and Inclusion, as well as Program Director for Early Childhood Education/Child Development/Child Care Administration.
+Cherie Crosby, Ph.D., is the Dean of Business, Education and Professional Studies, as well as Program Director for Early Childhood Education/Child Development/Child Care Administration.
 Dr. Crosby supports the Crosby Service Leadership Scholarship, which seeks to transform lives of students who show a commitment to community service and leadership both in and out of Manor College.
 “The scholarship honors my family, who always valued people who gave back to their neighbors,” she says.

 Student Spotlight: Rachael Georges